milepore/cs578-fall25-project4/README.md

 Another potential improvement might be to have the entire cryptographic vote registry be signed as each new vote is added - and then sent to the voter.

 This would ensure that prior votes could not be dropped without invalidating the signatures in the register as we go through the algorithm.

+### Performance Testing and Benchmarking
+Comprehensive performance analysis to determine:
+- Maximum practical voter count for the current implementation
+- Computational bottlenecks in the tallying and decryption phases
+- Memory usage patterns at scale
+- Network bandwidth requirements for large elections

+## Design Alternatives

+### ElGamal vs BGV Threshold Encryption

+While this implementation uses **BGV/BFV homomorphic encryption** with TenSEAL, an alternative approach would be to use **ElGamal threshold encryption**.
+Both schemes support threshold decryption, but differ in their properties:

+#### **BGV Approach (Current Implementation)**
+- **Advantages**:
+  - Fully homomorphic encryption with exact integer arithmetic
+  - No discrete logarithm problem to solve for decryption
+  - Supports complex polynomial operations beyond addition
+  - Native threshold support via secret sharing of the secret key

+- **Trade-offs**:
+  - More complex mathematical operations
+  - Larger ciphertext sizes
+  - Requires careful parameter selection for security

+#### **ElGamal Threshold Approach (Alternative)**
+- **Advantages**:
+  - Simpler mathematical structure (discrete logarithm based)
+  - Well-studied security properties
+  - Efficient implementations available
+  - Natural threshold decryption using distributed key generation

+- **Trade-offs**:
+  - Requires solving discrete logarithm for final decryption (limiting vote counts)
+  - Only supports multiplicative homomorphism (addition requires exponential representation)
+  - Potential scalability issues with large vote counts

+#### **Implementation Note**
+We explored an ElGamal-based implementation in a separate branch (`elgamal-threshold`).
+For a reference implementation of full threshold decryption using ElGamal, see: **[threshold-crypto by tompetersen](https://github.com/tompetersen/threshold-crypto)**.
+This library demonstrates distributed key generation and threshold decryption with ElGamal, providing a complete working example of the alternative approach.

+The choice between BGV and ElGamal depends on the specific requirements of the voting system:
+- **Small-scale elections** with limited vote counts may benefit from ElGamal's simplicity
+- **Large-scale elections** or systems requiring exact counts are better served by BGV's capabilities

+## Implementation Notes: Threshold Decryption Simulation

+### Mathematical Complexity Considerations

+This implementation **simulates threshold decryption** rather than implementing the full mathematical protocol for BGV threshold decryption.
+This design decision was made due to the significant mathematical complexity involved in proper threshold decryption for BGV/BFV schemes.

+#### **What We Simulated**
+- **Shamir Secret Sharing**: We split a master secret into `n` shares and distribute them to voters
+- **Partial Decryptions**: Each voter generates a "partial decryption" using their share
+- **Share Reconstruction**: We combine partial decryptions using Lagrange interpolation

+#### **Why Full Threshold BGV is Complex**
+Full threshold decryption for BGV requires:
+1. **Distributed Key Generation**: Creating a shared public key without any party knowing the full secret key
+2. **Polynomial Secret Sharing in Rings**: Shamir's scheme over polynomial rings modulo specific BGV parameters
+3. **Noise Management**: Careful handling of BGV noise budgets during partial decryption
+4. **Relinearization Keys**: Proper distribution of evaluation keys for threshold operations
+5. **Proof Systems**: ZKP proofs that partial decryptions are correctly formed

+Implementing these correctly requires deep expertise in:
+- Ring Learning With Errors (RLWE) mathematics
+- Polynomial ring arithmetic over cyclotomic fields
+- BGV/BFV parameter selection for threshold security
+- Noise analysis across multiple partial decryptions

+#### **Our Pragmatic Approach**
+Rather than risk incorrect implementation of these complex mathematical operations, we:
+1. Use a **trusted Key Generation Authority** that creates the BGV keypair
+2. Split the secret key using **standard Shamir Secret Sharing** over a prime field
+3. Distribute shares to authenticated voters
+4. Simulate partial decryptions using share-based reconstruction

+This approach maintains the **security properties** we need (threshold access, vote privacy) while avoiding the mathematical pitfalls of full distributed BGV decryption.

+#### **Production Considerations**
+For a production system, we recommend:
+- Using a battle-tested library like **[threshold-crypto](https://github.com/tompetersen/threshold-crypto)** (ElGamal-based)
+- Engaging cryptographic experts to implement or audit full BGV threshold protocols
+- Considering hybrid approaches where ElGamal handles the threshold aspect and BGV handles computation
+- Extensive security audits and formal verification of any threshold cryptographic implementation

+The simulation approach used here is appropriate for educational purposes and proof-of-concept demonstrations, but production systems should use fully verified threshold cryptographic implementations.